isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-flea-eggs-look-like-on-a-dog/index.md

 layout: post
 ---
 Flea eggs are generally oval-shaped and off-white in color with their chorion soft shell - they will appear like some salt grain, sand, or dry skin.
 However, what do flea eggs look like on a dog?
 **In summary, Yes and NO - flea eggs are light in color and tiny and may thus prove difficult to see while on your dog with a naked eye.
-However, flea eggs are smooth and oval with a white color, which may hinder their visibility on the dog's fur just like while on some light-colored fabric.�**
+However, flea eggs are smooth and oval with a white color, which may hinder their visibility on the dog's fur just like while on some light-colored fabric.**
 ## Details: What Do Flea Eggs Look Like on a Dog?
 [Fleas](https://pestpolicy.com/flea-eggs-vs-dandruff/) will definitely hurt your dogs as they'll bite and suck blood from your pet.
 Fleas bites might also prove life-threatening.
 - Despite that [flea](https://pestpolicy.com/how-long-do-flea-eggs-take-to-hatch/) eggs will be challenging to detect on your dog's fur, you must know how to identify and control these bugs.